stffrdhrn/or1k-utils/litex/readme.md

 cp arch/openrisc/boot/vmlinux.bin path-to/or1k-utils/litex/tftpd/boot.bin
 ```

-There is a `boot.json` file that the litex bootloader uses to
+The `tftpd/boot.json` file is used by litex bootloader to load the kernel,
-load the kernel and rootfs to the right locations.
+device tree and rootfs to the right locations in the target ram.
+A tftpd server
+needs be to running to serve the files.
+Start one up as follows:

 ```
 IF=enp0s31f6